jonah-heideman/flash/README.md

 # Create game

-in /config, create a file with the format {name_of_game}_config.rb in config file, create a hash constant with the following format:
+in /config, create a file with the name format {name_of_game}_config.rb

+in config file, create a hash constant with the following structure:

 NAME_OF_GAME_CONFIG = {